certara/pyDarwin/docs/Example1.rst

 -----------------

 Between subject variability is handled similarly, with the "{}" text.
 Typicaly the first tokens in the tokens sets will be in the $PK, $DES or $ERROR block and the
 2nd in $OMEGA, with the *required* ETA(IndexText) after a NONMEM comment, as for THETA initial estimates.
-ERR and EPS are handled similarly.
+ERR and EPS are handled similarly, either syntas is permitted.

 Example 1 template file :download:`template file <../examples/user/Example1/template.txt>`
 Example 1 searchs a 6 dimensional space.
 The dimensions corresponds to :ref:`token group <token group>`.